A non-traditional Bachelor of Arts Degree Program oriented to the adult student

 Residency Requirements: 24 Credit Hours

-Prospective applicants are advised to contact the Regents Bachelor of Arts Degree Program Director for an appointment to discuss individual program objectives, learn about program requirements, guidelines and procedures, and obtain the necessary application forms (forms may also be obtained from the BSC Office of Admissions and via the College’s website).
+Prospective applicants are advised to contact the Regents Bachelor of Arts Degree Program Director for an appointment to discuss individual program objectives, learn about program requirements, guidelines and procedures, and obtain the necessary application forms (forms may also be obtained from the BSU Office of Admissions and via the University’s website).

 Tuition and Fees

-No application fee is required for admission into the Regents Bachelor of Arts Degree Program at Bluefield State College.
-Registration, tuition, and service fees for enrollment in courses are assessed according to the current established fee schedule in effect at Bluefield State College.
+No application fee is required for admission into the Regents Bachelor of Arts Degree Program at Bluefield State University.
+Tuition, service, and programmatic fees for course enrollment are assessed according to the current established fee schedule in effect at Bluefield State University.

 A fee of $300 is charged for portfolio evaluation and is assessed each time a portfolio is submitted.
 An additional transcript-posting fee of $10 per college-equivalent credit awarded is also assessed.
-Contact the RBA director for more information.
+Contact the RBA Degree Program Director for additional information.

 Rules Relating to Grades

-All “F” grades received four years or more prior to admission to the program are disregarded (not included in calculation of the student’s grade point average).
-Grading, retention, and graduation requirements follow the same policies and procedures that govern other degree programs at Bluefield State College.
+All “F” grades received four years or more prior to admission to the program are eligible for forgiveness (not included in the calculation of the student’s grade point average) upon written request.
+Grading, retention, and graduation requirements follow the same policies and procedures that govern other degree programs at Bluefield State University.

 Transfer of Credits

-Transfer of credits from any accredited college or university to the Regents Bachelor of Arts Degree Program can be accomplished by having an official transcript of all earned credits sent directly from the institution(s) to the Office of Admissions at Bluefield State College.
+Transfer of credits from an accredited college or university to the Regents Bachelor of Arts Degree Program can be accomplished by having an official transcript of all earned credits sent directly from the institution(s) to the Office of Admissions at Bluefield State University.